mberrisford/hylia-blog/src/pages/resources.md

 According to Microsoft, the tool supports two primary scenarios:

 1. *FastPass* is a lightweight, two-step process that helps developers identify common, high-impact accessibility issues in less than five minutes.
 It uses the popular [axe-core testing engine](https://github.com/dequelabs/axe-core) by Deque.
-2. *Assessment* allows anyone with HTML skills to verify that a web app or web site is compliant with [Web Content Accessibility Guidelines (WCAG) 2.1 Level AA](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.1&levels=aaa).
+2. *Assessment* allows anyone with HTML skills to verify that a web app or web site is compliant with the [Web Content Accessibility Guidelines (WCAG) 2.1 Level AA](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.1&levels=aaa).

 **Pros**: I like this tool because of it's intuitive and easy-to-use interface.
 It's also a great learning tool for the newly initiated because of it's excellent built-in documentation.
-The exported HTML reports are very attractive and
+The exported HTML reports are very attractive too.

 **Cons**: The claim that "anyone with HTML skills" can complete a full assessment is a bit exagerated.
-IMHO, you still need some background and training in web accessibility testing to full enterpret some of the more complex guided assessment steps.
+IMHO, you still need some background and training in web accessibility testing to fully enterpret some of the more complex guided assessment steps.

 ## Manual testing resources